 IMPORTANT EXHIBITION INFORMATION

-The Virtual Exhibit Opens: July 22, 2021 and is ongoing.
+The Virtual Exhibit Opens: Monday, May 6, 2024 and is ongoing

-Accepted artists will receive notification via email not later than June 15th.
+Accepted artists will receive notification via email not later than Tuesday April 16, 2024

 - Professional artists at all stages of their career are invited to submit 2d and 3d work in any medium (traditional and non-traditional) will be considered

 - Work should be created within the last five (5) years

-Robin Atlas and Nancy Current
+Robin Atlas and Nancy Current.